bengrunfeld/study-notes/sql.md

 Semicolons `;` separate or terminate SQL statements.
 When it's only a single SQL statement, you generally won't see it, but when there are multiple SQL statements, it will probably be used.

+##Creating Databases, Tables, and Columns
+The syntax for creating a database is usually not used, because databases differ so widely in this, but this will give you the general idea.

+	CREATE DATABASE wishlist

+Will create a database called `wishlist`.

+	CREATE TABLE customer (
+		id INTEGER NOT NULL AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255),
+		address VARCHAR(255),
+		city VARCHAR(255),
+		state CHAR(2),
+		zip CHAR(10)
+	);

+Will create a table with the attributes involved.
+This is an area where many databases are very different.

+##Creating Rows in Tables

+The `INSERT` statement is used to create a new **row** in a table, that is to insert data into a table.

+	INSERT INTO customer
+		( name, address, city, state, zip )
+		VALUES (
+			'John Doe',
+			'32 main st',
+			'Michigan',
+			'CO',
+			'90210'
+		)